In early 2023, employees at popular e-commerce platform Shopify returned to work after the holiday break to some surprising news.

 Rather than a schedule being the boss, employees owned their to-do lists and held themselves accountable, increasing their satisfaction by 52%.
 Reducing meetings also increased autonomy, communication, cooperation, and engagement and decreased stress and micro-management.

-Why we're NOT running better meetings
+Why we're NOT running better team meetings

 It's clear that meetings negatively impact us and that fewer meetings would boost our experience.